Milerius/workshop-geneva-2020/AtomicDexWorkshop/WorkshopFirstPart/README.md

 - Please download the latest mm2 archive at this link: http://195.201.0.6/mm2/mm2-latest-Windows_NT.zip
 - Unzip the folder
-- Create a powershell script next to the mm2 executable (.ps1 file) with the following content
+- Create a powershell script next to the mm2 executable (i named it launch.ps1) with the following content

 ```pwsh
  .\mm2.exe '{\"gui\": \"MM2GUI\", \"netid\":9999,\"passphrase\":\"Geneva2020Seed\",\"rpc_password\":\"your_passphrase_here\"}'